 If you still want to try to schedule people with conflicts or blockout dates, see the following sections to better understand how to schedule around these:

-A big benefit of using Planning Center for scheduling is that it helps you avoid different types of scheduling conflicts.
-When you click on a person's name, you might see one or more of the conflicts shown in the following image when trying to schedule a person.
+A big benefit of using Planning Center for scheduling is that it helps you avoid scheduling conflicts.
+When you click on a person's name, you might a conflict when trying to schedule a person.

 None of the conflicts will prevent you from scheduling someone.
 You can always choose to ignore a conflict and schedule the person anyway.

-See the sections below for an explanation of how to identify each conflict and what it means.
+See the sections below for how to identify each conflict and what it means.